chanzuckerberg/sorbet-rails/README.md

 ### Overriding generated signatures

 `sorbet-rails` relies on Rails reflection to generate signatures.
-There are features we haven't supported yet such as [serialize](https://github.com/chanzuckerberg/sorbet-rails/issues/49) and [attribute custom types](https://github.com/chanzuckerberg/sorbet-rails/issues/16).
-We also don't know the signature of any methods you have overridden.
+There are features this gem doesn't support yet such as [serialize](https://github.com/chanzuckerberg/sorbet-rails/issues/49) and [attribute custom types](https://github.com/chanzuckerberg/sorbet-rails/issues/16).
+The gem also doesn't know the signature of any methods you have overridden.
 However, it is possible to override the signatures that `sorbet-rails` generates.

 For example, here is how to override the signature for a method in a model: